Skip to main content

 The Hypothalamic Pituitary Thyroid Axis

-The production and regulation of are orchestrated by a sophisticated feedback system known as the Hypothalamic-Pituitary-Thyroid (HPT) axis.
+The production and regulation of thyroid hormones are orchestrated by a sophisticated feedback system known as the Hypothalamic-Pituitary-Thyroid (HPT) axis.
 This axis functions much like a finely tuned thermostat, constantly monitoring and adjusting hormone levels to maintain equilibrium.

 • Hypothalamus ∞ Located in the brain, the hypothalamus initiates the process by releasing thyrotropin-releasing hormone (TRH) when it senses low circulating thyroid hormone levels.